RosenNX6/smallwave/README.md

 Used for making the PCB art through the use of SVG files.
 #### Github
 Used for programming the keyboard in the ZMK language directly in the web browser.
 How cool is that?
 More on this below.

+## Firmware
+The smallwave utilizes the ZMK programming language.
+To view, download, or edit the zmk programming used for this project, visit the [zmk-config-smallwave repository](https://github.com/rosennx6/zmk-config-smallwave).

 ## Inspiration/Credits
 This build was inspired by the Ferris Sweep, Ben Vallack's Flipper, and Duccio's Urchin.
 I started this project with zero knowledge of keyboards, PCBs, or programming but, along with browsing [r/ErgoMechKeyboards](https://www.reddit.com/r/ErgoMechKeyboards/) the videos below were very helpful for me in getting started.